Penrose limit for holographic duals of $ J\bar{T} $ deformations: Analysis and results

 \subsubsection{Towards Penrose limit}

 To proceed further, we first introduce the following change in coordinates,

 which finally yields the background space-time metric and the NS-NS flux,

 It is important to notice that, unlike previous examples \cite{Gomis:2002qi}-\cite{Gava:2002xb}, the pp wave limit should be considered by zooming into the geometry around null geodesics at a finite radial distance $ r=r_c +\mathcal{O}(\ell^{-2})$ from the centre ($ r=0 $) of the warped $ BTZ $ spacetime.
-This is simply because an expansion of (\ref{e1})-(\ref{e3}) around $ r \sim 0 $ is ill defined due to the presence of the metric singularity.
-On top of it, the expansion around $ r \sim 0 $ does not see any effects of TsT deformation.
+This is because any expansion around $ r \sim 0 $ is ill defined due to the presence of the singularity.

+As elaborated earlier, this is a characteristic feature of all \emph{massless} BTZ solutions and therefore also applies to (\ref{e1}) which might be regarded as the zero temperature limit of its finite temperature counterpart known as the warped BTZ black strings \cite{Argurio:2000tb},\cite{Apolo:2019yfj}.
+In other words, the above solution (\ref{e1}) might be regarded as the ground state of warped BTZ black strings with $ M=0 $ and $ T_H=0 $.
+This is similar in spirit to the example of massless BTZ (\ref{massless}) which is the ground state of the BTZ black hole as introduced in (\ref{btz}).

 After taking into account all these facts, a careful analysis reveals that at the pp wave limit, the target space geometry effectively looks like a 5D manifold with three flat directions attached.
 However, non trivial radial dependencies starts showing up as we go beyond the traditional pp wave limit \cite{Callan:2003xr}-\cite{Callan:2004uv} and therefore the resulting geometry modifies significantly.

 We introduce the pp wave limit of (\ref{e5})-(\ref{e6}) by redefining coordinates as,

 and thereby taking $ \ell \rightarrow \infty $ keeping $ \ell_s= $ fixed.
 The above corresponds to the limit $ k \rightarrow \infty $ in which the world-sheet sigma model on $ AdS_3$ becomes weakly coupled.
 This is the limit which sets, $ \rho \rightarrow 0 $ and thereby fixes the radial coordinate as, $ r=1+\mathcal{O}(\ell^{-2}) $.